 American conservatives feel more comfortable around Asians who do not wear masks than those who do, according to a new study.

-Aim and methodology: The study, published in the journal Evolutionary Psychological Science, suggests that conservatives view masking compliance as more communicative of political affiliation than a “protective health measure.”
+, published in the journal Evolutionary Psychological Science, suggests that conservatives view masking compliance as more communicative of political affiliation than a “protective health measure.”

 - Researchers of the study aimed to “investigate how disease responses in the US population have been modulated by the COVID-19 pandemic, given its origins in China.”